canonical/certification-docs/Policy_Guide.rst

 If the Certification Team requires access, access should be provided via VPN or some similar means of ingress.

-SUT BMCs should be connected and configured appropriately.
+SUT BMCs should be connected and configured as described in the Self-Testing Guide.
+(See the `Documentation` section above)

 Certification requires MAAS to be used to deploy all test systems.